kiwibrowser/src.next/README.md

   - Use workflow "Chromium: Import" to add a new file to be replicated.
   - Use workflow "Chromium: Update files from upstream" to update the replica.

+## Resolving issues

+If you need to add or remove commits where you have done mistake, `git rebase -i 3eb71bb7cae580107938f6394513462e67033f8a --committer-date-is-author-date`
+3eb71bb7cae580107938f6394513462e67033f8a is the root commit from which both Kiwi and Chromium branch are born from.

 ## Navigating the source-code

 Kiwi is based on Chromium, to find code, use https://source.chromium.org/chromium/chromium/src